naofireblade/homebridge-neato/README.md

 - Get dock info
 - Periodic refresh of robot state

-\* The robot needs to clean for some seconds before he knows where his dock is.
-After this time the switch to send him home will be automatically available.
+\* Available after some seconds of cleaning.

 **Hint:** To control the robot with your own commands just set up a scene with the name of your choice.